 6. 2009 Bowman Mike Trout Superfractor Autograph – $4,212,000

-Baseball purists might balk at a modern player’s card commanding such a price, but if it could happen to anyone, it’s Mike Trout.
+Baseball purists might balk at a modern player’s card commanding such a price.
+However, if it could happen to anyone, it’s Mike Trout.
 The 2009 Bowman Chrome Draft Prospects Superfractor – a 1/1 – autographed card is a modern gem.

 As Trout emerged as a baseball superstar, this card’s rarity and his autograph combined to make it highly sought after, ultimately selling for $4.21 million.
 It represents the modern era’s impact on baseball card collecting.
-At the time the sale took place (2020), this card was the most valuable of all time.
+When the sale took place (2020), this card was the most valuable of all time.

 5. 1933 Goudey Babe Ruth – $3,840,000